WSU-kduncan/ceg3120-cicd-Jakecuso/project5/README.md

 ---

-## How to Verify That the Image in DockerHub Works When a Container Is Run Using the Image
+## How to Verify That the Image in DockerHub Works When a Container Is Run Using the Image (Steps & Instrutions)

 Once the Docker image has been pushed to DockerHub, it's important to verify that it works as expected by running a container.